diowa/mongoid-likeable/README.md

 Add like to your Mongoid documents.
 This is a fork of `tombell/mongoid-voteable` for people who only need likes.

-**Note** Breaking changes from version 1.0 to 2.0.
-Check out our wiki for an update script

 ## Installation